-If a student does not want to participate in the school food program, they may bring a healthy breakfast/lunch from home.
-We do NOT encourage our students to bring chips, candy, soda or anything with high fructose corn syrup or any beverage other than water.
+Students may pack a healthy breakfast/lunch from home.
+We do NOT allow our students to bring chips, candy, or anything with high fructose corn syrup or any beverage other than water.
+If these items are brought to campus they will be confiscated.

 We also encourage families to use reusable soft lunch bags instead of paper ones or lunch boxes.
 Each lunch container must be clearly marked with the student's name.
-Please do not send coolers to school.
-We do not have the room to store coolers.
-Glass containers are prohibited on school grounds.
+Please do not send coolers to school as we do not have the room to store coolers.
+Glass containers are prohibited on school grounds for safety reasons.
+Please do your best to send lunch to school with your student if they are bringing a packed lunch from home.
+In the event that you must drop lunch off during school hours, please bring it to the main office prior to the students lunch period.